mmozuras/mmozuras.github.com/post/_posts/2020-02-12-in-between-applause.md

 Applause.

-I got approached by a couple of attendees with questions.
+After the talk, I got approached by several attendees with questions.
 If you have doubts about whether to walk up to someone after they gave a talk - please do.
 Most speakers are in still under the adrenaline rush from giving a speech and are ready to engage with other human beings.

 Fast-forward to a couple of days later, my talk was selected among the favourites.
-Well, I thought to myself, this went all right - I unquestionably have to repeat all this fun public speaking thing 😅.
+Well, I thought to myself, this went all right - I unquestionably have to repeat this fun public speaking thing 😅.

 <div>
   <a href="/assets/images/mobileone top.jpg">